 and STA-B-MAC, respectively.
 STAs begin the protocol when they discover a peer by receiving Beacon or Probe Response frame(s), or when they receive an Authentication frame indicating SAE authentication from

 a peer.

+SAE supports the use of password identifiers to enable groupings of STAs under a single password or for unique, per-STA assignment of passwords, all under a single SSID.
+There is a 1:1 mapping of password identifier to password.
+For privacy, password identifiers can be protected using the public key of an AP or mesh STA.
+Public keys are preprovisioned with the password and password identifier.
+Public keys and the groups from which they are created are stored in dot11RSNAConfigPasswordPeerPubKey and dot11RSNAConfigPasswordPubKeyGrp, respectively.

 SAE is an RSNA authentication protocol and is selected according to 12.6.2 (RSNA selection).